-The Gilbert House Restaurant is on the main street in Gilbert just a block or two south of the main downtown restaurant strip.
-The outside patio dining is narrow but the trees and the white picket lining make you feel like you’re on a front porch of an old farmhouse, so it’s worth the trip for the nostalgia feeling.
+The Gilbert House Restaurant is just a block or two south of the downtown strip.
+The patio dining is narrow but the trees and white picket lining give the feel of an old farmhouse porch.
+It’s worth the trip for the nostalgia feeling.
 Outside dining, the table for two people does not offer much room for a pet underneath, so be sure to request a four-top table so your pup has room underneath to fit more comfortably.
 Rebecca and I took my 10-week old Old English Sheepdog puppy, Wrigley, with us.
 He weighs around 16-pounds and he barely fit under the table for two.
 This was his first pet dining experience.
 He did great because he had played with his canine sisters before coming so he was tired out and not fussy or impatient.

 The grounds at The Gilbert House have other buildings and grass yards under several shade trees.
 Those shady grassy areas make a perfect place for your dog to do a sniff and stroll from the parking lot to the restaurant also giving your pet an opportunity to relieve themselves before getting to the restaurant.
 It made the experience start off right by being relaxed.
 Since we always focus on our pet’s needs before ours, it was nice for Wrigley to have a fun exploration moment in the yard.
 When our puppy is happy, we are happy.
 There are several pretty areas outside around the grounds for really nice photo opportunities.
 So, plan that you will want to take a few pictures when you’re there.